SFGI Direct Bank Review

 - The ability to manage your account online

-SFGI Direct offers a single type of account: a savings account with competitive APYs.
+SFGI Direct offers a single type of account: a savings account.

-The SFGI Direct savings account is simple, easy to use, and pays a highly competitive interest rate on your savings.
-This account can only be funded with digital money transfers from another bank account and not paper checks.
+The SFGI Direct Savings Account is simple, easy to use, and pays a highly competitive interest rate on your savings.

 - No monthly fees